 18 Then Baruch answered them, “He dictated all these words to me with his mouth, and I wrote them with ink in the book.”

 19 Then the leaders said to Baruch, “You and Jeremiah go hide.
-Don’t let anyone know where you are.”
+Do not let anyone know where you are.”

 King Jehoiakim Burns the Scroll

 20 They went in to the king into the court, but they had laid up the scroll in the room of Elishama the scribe.
 Then they reported all the words in the hearing of the king.

 21 So the king sent Jehudi to get the scroll, and he took it out of the room of Elishama the scribe.
 Jehudi read it in the hearing of the king, and in the hearing of all the leaders who stood beside the king.